“We could say we’re red dirt country, but the soil up here in the Keystone State is quite a few shades darker than

 The newest addition to the Convoy is Lenny Casper on keys.
 Lenny brings a whole new layer of depth and blistering hot piano solos to give the Convoy a southern rock edge reminiscent of the music on which Cody was raised.

 Cody and Kenny decided to form the band together after two years with acclaimed bar band Double Crossed.
-Murray, the harmonica player, came with for the new project as well.
 Kenny had played the bar circuit around Reading, PA for decades with just about everyone, and introduced Cody to Ken and Lenny with the intent of getting the best and brightest to work on getting the Convoy road-ready.
 With Cody’s country background, the rock backgrounds of Lenny and Kenny, and Ken’s jazz roots and formal music education, the band is able to craft a country sound with elements of various musical movements from the past century, giving the band its vintage sound.